chhatramani01/Nepali-Fake-News-Detection-using-XLM-RoBERTa/README.md

 ## **Step 6: Training (Fine-tuning)**

-The `Trainer` API is used to execute the training loop.
+The `Trainer` is used to execute the training loop.
 During this stage:

 1. **Forward Pass:** The model makes predictions on a batch of Nepali news articles.
 2. **Loss Calculation:** The difference between the prediction and the actual label is calculated.